WebAssembly/spec/spectec/test-prose/TEST.md

 4. Append funcinst to the s.FUNC.
 5. Return a.

+alloc_global val
+1. Let a be the length of s.GLOBAL.
+2. Append val to the s.GLOBAL.
+3. Return a.

 alloc_table table
 1. Let TABLE((n, _), reftype) be table.
 2. Let a be the length of s.TABLE.